pizzawarrior/node-docker-sequelize/src/README.md

 - To start the server: `npm start` or using pm2: `npm run pm2`

 - To run tests: cd to src, then run: `npm run test`

+- To build an image map data volumes, and test the db connection: `docker compose run customerbook npm test`

+- To start up containers: `docker compose up`